 Srebrenik Fortress is Bosnia's best-preserved medieval castle, dating from 1333.
 It is located in the outskirts of Srebrenik.

-The castle was occupied by the Ban of Bosnia Stephen II Kotromanić until his death in 1353.
+The castle was occupied by the Ban of Bosnia Stefan II Kotromanić until his death in 1353.
 It was once considerably larger but some of its walls and structure have since collapsed.
-Also it is known for a document called "Povelja of Stjepan II Kotromanić" in which Stjepan gifts islands around island of Labin to Republic of Dubrovnik which is controversial by many residents in Srebrenik.
+Also it is known for a document called "Povelja of Stefan II Kotromanić" in which Stefan gifts islands around island of Labin to Republic of Dubrovnik which is controversial by many residents in Srebrenik.

-Gradina is the birthplace of Tvrtko I Kotromanić first king of Bosnia and Herzegovina.
+Gradina is the birthplace of Tvrtko I Kotromanić first king of MedievalBosnia.

-After the death of Stjepan II Kotromanić the Fortress got inherited by a distant relative from Stjepan II.
+After the death of Stefan II Kotromanić the Fortress got inherited by a distant relative from Stefan II.
 He died in 1378 and the Fortress has been abandoned ever since.